 He is therefore calling on Agriculture Minister Noel Holder and the management of the Guyana Sugar Corporation (GuySuCo) to engage the community as a matter of urgency, lest the situation grows even worse.

-Speaking with Stabroek Business late on Wednesday evening, Jaichand said what had already been a worrying situation arising out of likely job losses should the closure of the Skeldon Sugar Estate become a reality has been made worse by the failure of “the powers that be” to communicate with the various interest groups, including the workers, …to continue reading this article, please subscribe.
-Already a subscriber ?
-Sign In.
+Speaking with Stabroek Business late on Wednesday evening, Jaichand said what had already been a worrying situation arising out of likely job losses should the closure of the Skeldon Sugar Estate become a reality has been made worse by the failure of “the powers that be” to communicate with the various interest groups, including the workers, cane farmers and businessmen and women in the community, all of whom have a vested in the future of the Skeldon estate.
+“It is no secret that much of the Upper Corentyne revolves around sugar and specifically around the Skeldon Estate.
+It is worrisome that we are being told nothing,” he said.